daddel80/notepadpp-multireplace/README.md

 <br>

 ## Option 'Use Variables'
-Activate the '**Use Variables**' checkbox to employ variables associated with specified strings, allowing for conditional and computational operations within the replacement string.
-This Dynamic Substitution is compatible with all search settings of Search Mode, Scope, and the other options.
+Enable the '**Use Variables**' option to enhance replacements with calculations and logic based on the matched text.
+This feature lets you create dynamic replacement patterns, handle conditions, and produce flexible outputs—all configured directly in the Replace field.
 This functionality relies on the [Lua engine](https://www.lua.org/).

 ---